December 2021

 For this article, I got most of my information from two places.
 The first was from a 2005 Korea Society lecture given by Heinz Insu Fenkl, director of the Interstitial Studies Institute at SUNY New Paltz.
 You can listen to it here: The Meaning of Dragons in Korean Folklore.
 And the second was from a visit to the Korea Minhwa Museum in Gangjin.
 I can't remember the name of the curator (I'm bad with names), but she was super patient with me and answered all of my questions.
 I highly recommend visiting that museum if you find yourself in the South Jeolla Province.

-Aside from the first image, which I drew, all other artwork was taken from Pixabay, which offers free public domain images, Wikipedia, or in the case of the Dragon Ball Z images, "borrowed."
+Aside from the first image, which I drew, all other artwork was taken from *Pixabay, which offers free public domain images, **Wikipedia.